Guide to NodeJS: What is it Used for in 2026?

 - Asynchronous Processing: In a microservices architecture, services often need to handle asynchronous tasks, such as processing background jobs, handling messaging queues, or communicating with external APIs.

-- Modularity and Ease of Deployment: The modular nature of Node.js makes it easy to write and deploy small, independent services.
-With microservices, it’s essential that each component can be developed, tested, and deployed independently.
+- Ease of Deployment: With microservices, it’s essential that each component can be developed, tested, and deployed independently.
+The modularity of Node.js makes that easy.

 - Decoupled Communication: Microservices need to communicate with each other efficiently, often through lightweight HTTP APIs, messaging queues, or event-driven systems.
-Node.js’s ability to handle asynchronous communication makes it ideal for these use cases.
+Node.js can handle asynchronous communication, making it ideal for such tasks.

 Serverless and Node.js